Skip to content Skip to footer

 Cost Of Living

-The cost of living in Azcapotzalco is lower compared to upscale neighborhoods in Mexico City.
-Housing, transportation, and dining expenses are generally affordable, making it an attractive option for budget-conscious travelers.
+The cost of living in Azcapotzalco is lower compared to other areas in Mexico City, making it an affordable option for residents and travelers.
+Daily expenses including food, transportation, and entertainment are reasonable.

 Other